S1ckAndTired/Ciphers-Audition/README.md

 # Ciphers-Audition
-Just to facilitate TLS' ciphers validation based on ciphersuite.
+Just a bash script to facilitate TLS' ciphers validation based on ciphersuite.

 #### Usage